 Fortunately, the trend towards eCommerce SPAs has created a whole new market of all-in-one hosting and serverless backend infrastructure platforms which run web applications and static websites.
-Such platforms include Netlify, Vercel, AWS, Firebase and Layer0.
+Such platforms include Netlify, Vercel, AWS, Firebase and Layer0 (now Edgio).
 In this post we look at how they compare in terms of fitness for hosting complex eCommerce SPAs.

-To fully understand why SPAs require special hosting treatment, you need to know how these sites are generated and what challenges are inherent in the process.
+To fully understand why SPAs require special hosting treatment, you need to know how these sites are generated and the inherent challenges in the process.

 Eleventy ships mainly pre-generated HTML.

-There are also hosting platforms out there, such as Layer0, which accomplish the same goal and even better speeds.
-With an application-aware CDN, Layer0 is able to cache dynamic data at the edge 95%+ of the time, thus eliminating the server in the delivery process which is almost solely on the CDN, just like in the case of a static Jamstack site.
-This is dynamic Jamstack.
+There are also hosting platforms, such as Layer0, which accomplish the same goal and even better speeds.
+With an application-aware CDN, Layer0 can cache dynamic data at the edge 95%+ of the time, thus eliminating the server in the delivery process, which is almost solely on the CDN, just like in the case of a static Jamstack site.
+This is a dynamic Jamstack.

 Next.js uses server-side rendering to “convert” the page into HTML on the server on every request.
-This results in longer time to first byte, but the data is always up-to-date.
+This takes a long time to the first byte, but the data is always up-to-date.

 Next.js pre-renders the page into HTML on the server ahead of each request using static site generation.
 The HTML can be globally cached by a CDN and served instantly.

-Ideally, your hosting option should come with features which can remedy the above challenges.
+Ideally, your hosting option should have features that remedy the above challenges.

-single-page applications, progressive web apps and accelerated mobile pages can enhance the customer experience, but website speed still remains a full-stack problem that involves the browser, edge, and server.
-A full stack solution is needed to truly speed up any website, SPA as well as static multi-page applications.
+single-page applications, progressive web apps and accelerated mobile pages can enhance the customer experience.
+However, website speed remains a full-stack problem involving the browser, edge, and server.
+A full-stack solution is needed to speed up any website, SPA, and static multi-page applications.